prebid/prebid.github.io/dev-docs/modules/userId.md

 1) Publisher passes a Placement ID and elects to store the RampID envelope in a cookie.

-{: .alert.alert-info :}
-**NOTE:** Make sure that the expiration time of the cookie is similar to what is set in your ATS configuration.

 {% highlight javascript %}
 pbjs.setConfig({
     userSync: {
         userIds: [{
             name: "identityLink",
             params: {
-                pid: '999',                // Set your valid Placement ID here
+                pid: '999',             // Set your Placement ID here
-                // notUse3P: true/false    // If you do not want to use cookieable envelopes until the user authenticates set this property to true
+                notUse3P: true/false    // If you want to generate and use a RampID based on a LiveRamp 3p cookie (from a previous authentication) until ATS can generate a new RampID, set this property to false
             },
             storage: {
                 type: "cookie",
                 name: "idl_env",        // "idl_env" is the required storage name
-                expires: 15,               // Cookie can last for 15 days
+                expires: 15,            // RampID envelope can last for 15 days
-                refreshInSeconds: 1800
-            }
+                refreshInSeconds: 1800  // RampID envelope will be updated every 30 minutes }
         }],
         syncDelay: 3000                 // 3 seconds after the first auction
     }
 });
 {% endhighlight %}

 2) Publisher passes a Placement ID and elects to store the RampID envelope in HTML5 localStorage.

-{: .alert.alert-info :}
-**NOTE:** Make sure that the expiration time of the HTML5 localStorage is similar to what is set in your ATS configuration.

 {% highlight javascript %}
 pbjs.setConfig({
     userSync: {
         userIds: [{
             name: "identityLink",
             params: {
-                pid: '999',                // Set your valid Placement ID here
+                pid: '999',             // Set your Placement ID here
-                // notUse3P: true/false    // If you do not want to use cookieable envelopes until the user authenticates set this property to true
+                notUse3P: true/false    // If you want to generate and use a RampID based on a LiveRamp 3p cookie (from a previous authentication) until ATS can generate a new RampID, set this property to false
             },
             storage: {
                 type: "html5",
                 name: "idl_env",        // "idl_env" is the required storage name
-                expires: 15,               // HTML5 localStorage can last for 15 days
+                expires: 15,            // RampID envelope can last for 15 days
-                refreshInSeconds: 1800
-            }
+                refreshInSeconds: 1800  // RampID envelope will be updated every 30 minutes }
         }],
         syncDelay: 3000                 // 3 seconds after the first auction
     }
 });
 {% endhighlight %}